utsavkarkee/photosync/docs/docs/partials/_mobile-app-backup.md

 <img src={require('./img/backup-header.png').default} width='50%' title='Backup button' />

-You can select which album(s) you want to back up to the Immich server from the backup screen.
+You can select which album(s) you want to back up to the  Photosync  server from the backup screen.

 <img src={require('./img/album-selection.png').default} width='50%' title='Backup button' />